SAP-samples/teched2025-BTM163/exercises/ex1/README.md

 3. Select only the step *App Navigation via Tiles* and click on **Run**.
    <br>![](/exercises/ex1/images/TTA_RTB_Run.png)

 3. After the run was successfull, leave the S/4HANA system as it is.
-Switch now back to your Builder (Tosca) and open the Modules again.
-Add the module "** Template** Click Create Quotation" to add it to your script.
+Switch now back to your Builder (Tosca) and open the **User Assets** tab again.
+Search for the module "** Template** Click Create Quotation" to add it to your script.
 You see, you can build your test case from different sources.
    <br>![](/exercises/ex1/images/TTA_Add_TemplateModule.png)

 4. Move the module also to **Process** folder, under the step *App Navigation via Tiles* and enter an "X" as value for Create Quoation button.
 It is an alternative of using {Click} as value.
 Select only the "** Template** Click Create Quotation" and click on **Run** to run only this step in the target system.